 Galactorrhea involves secretion of breast milk.
-A discussion of nipple discharge in general is provided elsewhere.
+A discussion of nipple discharge Nipple Discharge Nipple discharge is a common complaint in women who are not pregnant or breastfeeding, especially during the reproductive years.
+Nipple discharge is not necessarily abnormal, even among postmenopausal... read more in general is provided elsewhere.

-Hyperprolactinemia and galactorrhea also may be caused by ingestion of certain drugs, including phenothiazines, other antipsychotics, certain antihypertensives (especially alpha-methyldopa), and opioids.
-Primary hypothyroidism can cause hyperprolactinemia and galactorrhea, because increased levels of thyroid-releasing hormone increase secretion of prolactin as well as thyroid-stimulating hormone (TSH).
-It is unclear why hyperprolactinemia is associated with hypogonadotropism and hypogonadism (see Table: Causes of Hyperprolactinemia ).
+Hyperprolactinemia and galactorrhea also may be caused by ingestion of certain drugs, including phenothiazines and some other antipsychotics, certain antihypertensives (especially alpha-methyldopa and verapamil), and opioids.
+Primary hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
+It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more can cause hyperprolactinemia and galactorrhea, because increased levels of thyroid-releasing hormone increase secretion of prolactin as well as thyroid-stimulating hormone (TSH).
+Prolactin levels may rise in circulation as a consequence of renal insufficiency due to impaired renal clearance of prolactin.
+Nipple stimulation and pregnancy are physiologic causes of increased prolactin secretion.
+Hyperprolactinemia may be associated with hypogonadotropism and hypogonadism probably through inhibition of gonadotrophin-releasing hormone (GnRH) release or action on the pituitary gonadotropes (see table Causes of Hyperprolactinemia Causes of Hyperprolactinemia ).

 Abnormal lactation is not defined quantitatively; it is milk release that is inappropriate, persistent, or worrisome to the patient.
 Spontaneous lactation is more unusual than milk released in response to manual expression.
-The milk is white.
+The milk is white, and fat globules can be seen when a sample is examined with a microscope.
 Women with galactorrhea commonly also have amenorrhea or oligomenorrhea.
-Women with galactorrhea and amenorrhea may also have symptoms and signs of estrogen deficiency, including dyspareunia, due to inhibition of pulsatile luteinizing hormone and follicle-stimulating hormone release by high prolactin levels.
-However, estrogen production may be normal, and signs of androgen excess have been observed in some women with hyperprolactinemia.
+Women with galactorrhea and amenorrhea may also have symptoms and signs of estrogen deficiency, including dyspareunia and reduced libido, due to inhibition of pulsatile luteinizing hormone and follicle-stimulating hormone release by high prolactin levels.
+However, estrogen production may be normal, and signs of androgen excess, including hirsutism, have been observed in some women with hyperprolactinemia.
 Hyperprolactinemia may occur with other menstrual cycle disturbances besides amenorrhea, including infrequent ovulation and corpus luteum dysfunction.

-Diagnosis of galactorrhea due to a prolactin-secreting pituitary adenoma is based on elevated prolactin levels (typically > 5 times normal, sometimes much higher) and decrease in lesion size in response to drug treatment.
+Diagnosis of galactorrhea due to a prolactin-secreting pituitary adenoma is based on elevated prolactin levels (typically > 5 times normal, sometimes much higher.)
+Decrease in lesion size in response to drug treatment may confirm the diagnosis when prolactin levels are elevated to an equivocal range.
 In general, prolactin levels correlate with the size of a pituitary tumor and can be used to follow patients over time.
 With a nonfunctioning pituitary mass, prolactin levels are not usually elevated > 3 to 4 times normal.
 A trial of dopamine agonist therapy can help distinguish between prolactin-secreting and nonfunctioning lesions; in both types of lesion, prolactin levels decrease after treatment, but prolactin-secreting lesions decrease in size, whereas nonfunctioning lesions do not.

-Serum gonadotropin and estradiol levels are either low or in the normal range in women with hyperprolactinemia.
+Serum gonadotropin and estradiol levels are either low or in the normal range in women with hyperprolactinemia, and testosterone levels may be low in men.
 Primary hypothyroidism is easily ruled out by absence of elevated TSH.

-High-resolution CT or MRI is the method of choice in identifying microadenomas.
-Visual field examination is indicated in all patients with macroadenomas and in any patient who elects drug therapy or surveillance only.
+MRI is the method of choice in identifying microadenomas.
+High-resolution CT may be used when MRI is contraindicated or unavailable.
+Visual field examination is indicated in all patients with macroadenomas and in any patient who elects surveillance only.

-The treatment of microprolactinomas is controversial.
-Asymptomatic patients who have prolactin levels < 100 ng/mL and normal CT or MRI results or who have only microadenomas can probably be observed; serum prolactin often normalizes within years.
-Patients with hyperprolactinemia should be monitored with quarterly measurement of prolactin levels and undergo sellar CT or MRI annually for at least an additional 2 yr.
+Microprolactinomas can be treated in multiple ways.
+Asymptomatic patients who have prolactin levels < 100 mcg/L (4,348 pmol/L) and normal CT or MRI results or who have only microadenomas can probably be observed; serum prolactin often normalizes within years.
+Patients with hyperprolactinemia should be monitored with quarterly measurement of prolactin levels and undergo sellar MRI or CT annually for at least an additional 2 years.
 The frequency of sellar imaging can then be reduced if prolactin levels do not increase.